Process of Change in Registered Office from One State to Another in LLP

 - Proximity to suppliers or clients.

-Irrespective of the reason, the procedure must follow the statutory guidelines strictly...!
+Irrespective of the reason, the procedure for a change from one state to another must follow the statutory guidelines strictly

 Legal Framework